 In addition to receiving the prestigious award, the recipient will receive a £5000 prize together with an opportunity to give a public lecture on their work.
 The winner of the award will also be asked to contribute an article describing their work in terms accessible to a general audience for publication in ITNOW, the BCS magazine.

-We are delighted to annouce that Dr Boris Motik from the University of Oxford is the recipient of the 2013 Roger Needham award.
-The award was made in recognition of Dr Motik's research around the development of techniques for intelligent management of large amounts of data.
-Read the press release
+We are delighted to annouce that Nataša Pržulj, Reader at the Department of Computing, Imperial College London, is the recipient of the 2014 Roger Needham award.
+The award has been made in recognition of the potential Nataša’s research and work has to revolutionise health and pharmaceutics.
+Read the press release.

 Details of the previous winners of the Roger Needham award can be found in the Roger Needham lectures section of this site.